 I am an Emeritus Professor of Exercise and Nutritional Sciences at San Diego State University and former Adjunct Professor, Department of Pediatrics, University of California, San Diego.
-A native of Canada, I am a former public school physical education and health teacher, coach, and administrator, director of residential camping programs for obese and low-fit individuals, and a performance enhancement consultant with USA Volleyball National Teams for 16 years.
+I am also a native of Canada, a former public school physical education and health teacher, coach, and administrator, director of residential camping programs for obese and low-fit individuals, and a performance enhancement consultant with USA Volleyball National Teams for 16 years.
 These practical experiences were critical in enabling me to be a productive researcher.

 I have authored/co-authored about 250 scientific papers and chapters and developed numerous assessment, curricular, and mediated materials.
 I am a Fellow of four professional organizations and have been an investigator on 14 large-scale multidisciplinary research projects supported by the National Institutes of Health, including SPARK, CATCH, MSPAN, TAAG, and MOVE.